Thousands of Offers. Millions in Savings.

 Recreational marijuana was passed by Ballot Measure 2 in November of 2014.

-Are they medical or recreational dispensaries?Since medical dispensaries were never licensed or opened, only recreational dispensaries exist.
-Right now, it does not appear that Alaska is implementing separate tax or regulatory structures for medical and recreational marijuana.
+Medical dispensaries in Alaska were never properly licensed by state regulators.
+As a result, only recreational dispensaries exist.
+Alaska has not implemented separate tax or regulatory structures for medical and recreational marijuana.

-Medical patients may any age, including under 21.
+Medical patients may any age, including under the age of 21.
 Medical marijuana patients must be certified by a qualified physician.
-Though residents may petition to add other illnesses or diseases to the list, Alaska currently accepts the following conditions as allowable for treatment by medical marijuana:
+Though residents may petition to add other illnesses or diseases to the list, Alaska qualifies these conditions for treatment by medical marijuana:

 - HIV or AIDS